2023 Annual Call for Volunteers: Volunteer Opportunities

 In accordance with the procedures of the ASB, this committee develops actuarial standards of practice that apply to actuaries in the property/casualty area.

-Skills/Experience: Committee members should be knowledgeable about current property/casualty actuarial practice, emerging practice issues, and understand the guidance that property/casualty actuaries need.
+Skills/Experience: Committee members should be knowledgeable about current property/casualty actuarial practice and emerging practice issues, and understand the guidance that property/casualty actuaries need.
+Excellent written communication skills.

 - Enterprise Risk Management Committee-ASB